sapiensoup/sapiensoup.com/_posts/2016-12-21-human-metabolism-of-thc.md

 Comparing the psychological high over a timescale from 15 minutes to 360 minutes (i.e. 6 hours) reveals the potency of delta-9-THC via the pathway through the stomach.

 The study at hand shows comparably small psychological effects for oral consumption.
-I've seen a second dataset which documented a much stronger psychological high which lasted almost twice as long as in the above study (with the same dose).[[8]][14]&nbsp;[[9]][15]
+I've seen a second dataset which documented a much stronger psychological high which lasted almost twice as long as in the above study (with the same dose).[^metabolism] [^plasma-concentrations]

 Many users claim that edibles produce a stronger and more "psychedelic" effect when compared to smoking.
 Unfortunately, there aren't many studies that have assessed the quality of psychological effects across different methods of intake.
 Based on the data I've found, I can neither support nor dismiss such a claim.